pmnazar/node-todo/README.md

-# 📝 Todo App (Angular + Express + MongoDB)
+# 📝 Todo App (Angular + Express + MongoDB + TypeScript)

-This is a simple Todo App built with Angular on the frontend, Express for the backend, and MongoDB for data persistence.
+This is a simple Todo App built with Angular on the frontend, Express with TypeScript for the backend, and MongoDB for data persistence.
 It's a pet project for learning, experimenting, and interview practice.

 This README explains the project structure, setup instructions, usage, and testing.